 Because of their diversity in subject matter and affordability, posters and prints are a crowd favorite when it comes to purchasing wall art.
 Never let your poster go bare on a wall because you couldn’t decide on which color frame to choose - aim for a color that’s already used in the piece.
 Struggling to decide if you should add a mat?
 We provide some insight into choosing the right frame and mat combos in another blog post.

 Black and white photos are generally accompanied by black and white frames.
 Frames for colored photos, much like prints, should ideally complement the dominant colors in the photo.

 In the photos above, the natural walnut and white frames share the same image.
-However, while the natural walnut could work, it doesn't do the image justice quite like the white frame which allows the photo to stand out.
+However, while the natural walnut could work, it distracts the eye from the image, unlike the white frame which allows the photo to stand out.

 Paintings and Drawings

 Traditional works such as charcoal, pastel, and watercolor go well with modest natural wood frames.
-Level's natural profiles shows off the wood's grain beautifully which lends itself to a more unrefined, rustic feel.
+Level's natural gallery and rustic profiles show off the wood's grain beautifully which lends itself to a more unrefined, approachable feel.

 2. What are you trying to emphasize?

 Source: Joel Filipe